18F/uswds-jekyll/pages/guide/Geneious_Server_on_Ceres.md

 Caveats:
 * The floating license server will only work at USDA sites or via VPN due to firewall restrictions.
-* Geneious and its license server should work through the both regular USDA VPN and the SCINet ocvpn vpn servers.
+* Geneious and its license server should work through both the regular USDA VPN and the SCINet ocvpn vpn servers.
 * If you do encounter license server issues let us know at [scinet_vrsc@usda.gov](mailto:scinet_vrsc@usda.gov)

+# Install and start Geneious

 First download the Geneious client from [https://www.geneious.com/download/](https://www.geneious.com/download/)

-Install and start Geneious
+Install it as usual and start it up.

-Geneious will complain about not having a license.  click "Activate a License"
+Geneious will complain about not having a license.
+Click "Activate a License"

 ![screenshot of Geneious software No License for Geneious R11 popup](/assets/img/geneious/geneious_license_expired.png)